 Chale Island is 4km further south, and 300m offshore.
 The island, once an uninhabited beauty spot, was acquired in the early 1990s by a property developer, with the help of two local MPs, despite being public land and a gazetted Mijikenda kaya.
 The resulting resort, the largely Italian-patronized Sands at Chale, owned by The Sands at Nomad in Diani, angered local people and wiped out acres of natural vegetation.
-The owners claim the development has been sensitive, that only a third of the island has been built upon and that the other part is a nature reserve.
+But the owners claim the development has been sensitive, that only a third of the island has been built upon and that the other part is a nature reserve; there are plans to eventually open it up to day visitors.
 If, instead of driving down to Chale Point you keep straight ahead, you emerge, after exactly 3km of slightly rough-and-ready coral rag road, onto the main highway down to Tanzania, at a point 13km south of Ukunda.

-Wasini island and offshore
+Wasini Island and offshore

 The village of Wasini, an old Wa-vumba settlement, is built in and around its own ruins.
 It’s a fascinating place to wander and there’s even a small pillar tomb which still has its complement of inset Chinese porcelain.
 The beach in front of the village (and in fact the shores all round the island) – littered with shells, pottery shards, pieces of glass and scrap metal – are a beachcomber’s paradise that you could explore for hours (though be wary of pocketing sea shells or any artefacts).

-Walking along the boardwalk, built by a local women’s group, with funds going towards education and healthcare in the village, through the coral grottoes, with birds and butterflies in the air, gives you the surreal impression that you’re snorkelling on dry land.
-The ground is covered by a short swathe of sea grass – the tasty mboga pwani (sea vegetable) – and patrolled by fleets of small crabs with enormous right claws.
-Beyond the coral garden, the boardwalk continues into the mangroves, giving an excellent chance to visit an environment not usually easy to get into.
+Behind the village is a bizarre area of long-dead coral gardens, raised out of the sea by changing sea levels, but still flooded by twice-monthly spring tides.
+The boardwalk through the gardens was built by a local women’s group to help conserve the mangroves and corals, with funds going towards education and healthcare in the village.
+Walking among these eerie grottos, with birds and butterflies in the air, gives you the surreal impression that you’re snorkelling on dry land.
+The ground is covered by a short swathe of sea grass – the tasty kokoni (sea vegetable) – and patrolled by fleets of small crabs with enormous right claws.
+Beyond the coral gardens, the boardwalk continues into the four types of mangroves growing here, providing an excellent chance to visit an environment that’s usually inaccessible.

-The village of MKWIRO, at the eastern end of Wasini, is still largely a fishing village.
+MKWIRO, at the eastern end of Wasini, is still largely a fishing village.
 The inhabitants have traditionally had little contact with Wasini village, but the arrival of a diving business means they are now also engaging with the tourist economy.

 Kisite-Mpunguti Marine National Park

 The boats normally go out of the Wasini channel to the east, then turn south to pass the islets of Mpunguti ya Chini and Mpunguti ya Juu (“little” and “great” Mpunguti) on the port side.
 Some 5km further southwest, Kisite Islet, a coral-encircled rock about 100m long, is the usual destination and anchoring point.
-The best parts of the Kisite anchoring area are towards the outer edge of the main “coral garden”.
+The best parts of the Kisite anchoring area are towards the outer edge of the main coral garden.
 There are fish and sea creatures in abundance here, including angel fish, moray eels, octopuses, rock cod or grouper and some spectacularly large sea cucumbers up to 60cm long.
 At certain times of the year, however, the water is less clear, and repeated anchorings have destroyed much of the coral in at least one small area.
 Ask the crew if you’d like to try to find a better area: the Mako Koke Reef, the other main part of Kisite marine park, is about 4km further west.
-The KWS headquarters, by Eden Bandas, where you buy park tickets, has a good display of information about local marine wildlife.
+The KWS headquarters, near the jetty, where you buy park tickets, has a good display of information about local marine wildlife.